 I’ll show you what I like to add to my homemade dirty chai latte below:

 For a DIY dirty chai, the ingredients are pretty similar.
 But I switched up a couple of ingredients to make it even better.

 Hot Water: You’ll need boiling water to brew the tea, and hot water to brew the coffee.

-A Chai Tea Bag: See notes at the bottom of this post for how to substitute loose leaf tea and chai tea concentrate.
+A Chai Tea Bag: You can find Masala Chai in most grocery stores these days.
+Make sure to check out my chai review for my favorite brands of chai tea bags!
+See notes at the bottom of this post for how to substitute loose leaf tea and chai concentrate.

 Coffee Beans: You can also use ground coffee.
 I don’t own a burr grinder yet, so I just used the grinder at my grocery store set to espresso.

-Half and Half: Now, I like to use half and half instead of milk because it makes the latte creamier.
+Half and Half: Now, I like to use half and half instead of milk because it gives the latte a creamy texture.
 Since you’re using water for the tea and the coffee, that’s quite a bit of water in the drink.

 Can we chat about half & half for a minute?